-The Global Dialysis website has a database of dialysis units across the world.
-Many of these units may charge a fee.
+The Global Dialysis website has a database of dialysis units across the world, although many will charge for the service.

 There are two kinds of peritoneal dialysis:

-The basic treatment is the same for each, however, the number of treatments and the way the treatments are done make each method different.
+The basic treatment is the same for each type of peritoneal dialysis.
+The differences relate to the number of treatments and the ways that these are carried out.

 If you are staying at a hotel, call ahead to let the staff know you are expecting important medical supplies.
-Mention that the shipment will include several heavy boxes.
-Tell them the boxes need to be stored in a dry, clean area away from direct sunlight.
-Then call again a day or so before check-in to make sure everything has arrived.
+Mention that the shipment will include several heavy boxes which must be stored in a dry, clean area away from direct sunlight.
+Contact them again a day or so before check-in to ensure that everything has arrived.

 The cylinder may not always fit into overhead airplane compartments because the overhead bins vary in size.
 Check with the airline before you travel.

-At your destination, check that there is a grounded electrical outlet close enough to the bed for the machine to be used.
-Check that the voltage and type of plug and outlet are compatible with your machine.
+At your destination, check that there is a grounded electrical outlet close enough to the bed for the machine to be used, and ensure that the voltage and type of plug and outlet are compatible with your machine.

 CAPD is continuous and machine-free.
 It is done whilst you go about your normal routine.
 If you are on CAPD then this type of dialysis works by gravity.
 You may need to hire a drip stand or improvise so that the bag is elevated on a hook.